##"I Solve Problems"

 "Then I Don't Care About Anything Right Now"

 At about 40 seconds into recording – I hit him with it:>Our site's offline and we're not receiving orders.
 We're losing money by the minute and I need you to fix it.
 RIGHT NOW!

 Oren had no idea I was going to do this to him.
 I promise you that.

 What do you think Oren's response to that would be?
 If you

-read his blog you know he's rather outspoken about many things.
+you know he's rather outspoken about many things.
 I wasn't sure if he was going to yell at me, hang up and walk away, or insist on methodically fixing the problem with tests and some type of DD.